CBEP-SoCB-Details/Tributary_Nitrogen/Analysis/Casco_Tributary_Rainfall.md

 ## Produce PDF

-We have slightly more control size when we specify the graphics device, aswe can specify fonts and base font size.
+We have slightly more control size when we specify the graphics device, as we can specify fonts and base font size.

 ``` r
 cairo_pdf('figures/ternary.pdf', width = 3.5, height = 3.5,